 Permanent hearing loss occurs when there is damage to the inner ear or the auditory nerve.
 This may be caused by exposure to a specific traumatic event or illness, or long-term exposure to loud noise.

 Common causes of tinnitus include age-related hearing loss, exposure to loud noises, earwax blockage, and a condition called otosclerosis where the ear bones may become stiff.
 Other less frequent causes include head and neck injuries, atherosclerosis, high blood pressure, medications, Meniere’s disease (an inner ear disorder), stress and depression, and head or neck tumors.

-To find out if you have a claim for veterans disability benefits, contact the experienced Jackson Hearing Loss Attorney at Derek L. Hall, PLLC, or call us toll free at 601-202-2222.
+To find out if you have a claim for veterans disability benefits, contact the experienced Jackson Hearing Loss Attorney at Derek L. Hall, PC or call us toll free at 601-202-2222.